k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: heap-use-after-free when magic beam trap is destroyed
 - Fix: skipping attacks if hero moved away
 - Fix: correction to last commit (skipping attacks)
+- Fix: crash when trying to loot a magic chest with nothing in inventory